-The RP-2000 Combined Mortality Table projected to 2014 with scale AA and then projected with 110% of the MP-2014 Ultimate forward for females.
+The RP-2000 Combined Mortality Table projected to 2014 scale AA and then projected with 110% of the MP-2014 Ultimate scale after that, with one-year set-forward for males and no age adjustment for females.

-Disabled retirees RP-2000 Disabled Mortality Table projected to 2014 with scale
+Disabled retirees RP-2000 Disabled Mortality Table projected to 2014 with scale forward for females.